 Start by scanning through your body, looking for areas of tension.

 Start counting your breaths, in and out.
 If your mind wanders, keep bringing it back to counting your breath, one to ten.
 The idea is to step away from the worried thinking and give your mind a different object to concentrate on for a while, so you can drift off.

 Focus on these areas of tension and imagine letting go of it, releasing it with your breath.

-Begin with your head, moving slowly through your body scanning for areas of tension and releasing this tension with your outward breath.
+Begin with your head, moving slowly through your body, scanning for areas of tension and releasing this tension with your outward breath.
 Move all the way down to your toes.
-This process can take as long or as short as you like ideally, you could dedicate 10 minutes to this relaxation technique.
+This process can take as long or as short as you like; ideally, you could dedicate ten minutes to this relaxation technique.

-It can be hard to do this yourself, so if you are looking for help you can find a guided meditation in a variety of places including YouTube, Podcasts, CDs & even on Spotify.
+It can be hard to do this yourself so, if you are looking for help, you can find a guided meditation in a variety of places, including YouTube, Podcasts, CDs, and even on Spotify.

 Remember to dedicate this time to yourself; your sleep is important and so is your health.
 Self-care is important, and you deserve a peaceful, restful sleep1.